UCLNatSci/2022/NSCI0005/_sources/differentiation_and_integration/integration.md

 Similarly, when calculating the area under the curve, we used rectangles, but we could have used parallelograms.
 ```

-We can also find the surface area of this solid of revolution, if we rotate over the $x$ acis then this surface area is the circumference of each
+We can also find the surface area of this solid of revolution, if we rotate over the $x$ xcis then this surface area is the circumference of each
 slice $2\pi\,y$ multiplied by the path length $\mathrm{d} s$ along the surface, so we find:

 ```{math}